-Dosovitskiy et al. [174] presented FlowNet to learn optical flow end-to-end using a CNN.
+Dosovitskiy et al. [177] presented FlowNet to learn optical flow end-to-end using a CNN.
 FlowNet consists of a contracting part that extracts important features and an expanding part that produces the high-resolution optical flow field as output.
 They propose two different architectures illustrated in Figure 11.4: a simple network (FlowNetSimple) stacking the images and a complex network (FlowNetCorr) correlating features of the separately processed images.
 One problem in learning optical flow is the limited amount of training data.
-KITTI 2012 [238] and KITTI 2015 [455] only provide around 200 training examples each while Sintel [92] has 1041 training image pairs.
-Since these datasets are too small to train large CNNs, Dosovitskiy et al. [174] created the Flying Chairs dataset by rendering 3D chair models on top of images from Flickr.
+KITTI 2012 [243] and KITTI 2015 [462] only provide around 200 training examples each while Sintel [92] has 1041 training image pairs.
+Since these datasets are too small to train large CNNs, Dosovitskiy et al. [177] created the Flying Chairs dataset by rendering 3D chair models on top of images from Flickr.
 This first attempt to end-to-end optical flow learning demonstrated that it was possible to learn optical flow estimation from data, despite not yet reaching the performance of state-of-the-art traditional methods on KITTI or Sintel.
 However, due to the parallel GPU implementation, FlowNet was able to run in real-time as opposed to most of the classical algorithms implemented on the CPU.

 Figure 11.5: SpyNet Optical Flow Network.
-The SpyNet architecture by Ranjan and Black [538] inspired from classical coarse-to-fine approaches.
-An image pyramid is created and for each resolution a network is trained to predict the residual flow with respect to the previous layer.
-Figure courtesy of Ranjan and Black [538] © 2017 IEEE.
+The SpyNet architecture by Ranjan and Black [546] inspired from classical coarse-to-fine approaches.
+An image pyramid is created and for each resolution a network is trained to predict the residual flow with respect to the previous layer. © 2017 IEEE.
+Reprinted, with permission, from Ranjan and Black [546].

-In contrast to the contracting and expanding networks of Dosovitskiy et al. [174], Ranjan and Black [538] present the SpyNet architecture which is inspired by the coarse-to-fine matching strategy leveraged in traditional optical flow estimation techniques.
+In contrast to the contracting and expanding networks of Dosovitskiy et al. [177], Ranjan and Black [546] present the SpyNet architecture which is inspired by the coarse-to-fine matching strategy leveraged in traditional optical flow estimation techniques.
 As shown in Figure 11.5, each layer of the network represents a different scale and only estimates the residual flow with respect to the image warped according to the flow of the previous layer.
 This formulation allowed them to achieve similar performance as FlowNet while being faster and 96 % smaller in terms of network weights, making it attractive for embedded systems with limited compute capabilities.
-Ilg et al. [311] present FlowNet2, an improved version of FlowNet, by stacking the architectures and fusing the stacked network with a subnetwork specialized in small motions.
+Ilg et al. [317] present FlowNet2, an improved version of FlowNet, by stacking the architectures and fusing the stacked network with a subnetwork specialized in small motions.
 Similar to SpyNet, they also input the warped image into the stacked networks.
 Each stacked network estimates the flow between the original frames instead of the residual flow, as in SpyNet.
-In contrast to FlowNet and SpyNet, they use the FlyingThings3D dataset [450] consisting of 22k renderings of static 3D scenes with moving 3D models from the ShapeNet dataset [574].
-Recently, PWC-Net [633] illustrated in Figure 11.6 was proposed that combines the classical ideas of coarse-to-fine warping [538] and cost volume filtering [174] with a Siamese network that proved to learn rich feature representations [763].
+In contrast to FlowNet and SpyNet, they use the FlyingThings3D dataset [457] consisting of 22k renderings of static 3D scenes with moving 3D models from the ShapeNet dataset [585].
+Recently, PWC-Net [644] illustrated in Figure 11.6 was proposed that combines the classical ideas of coarse-to-fine warping [546] and cost volume filtering [177] with a Siamese network that proved to learn rich feature representations [775].

 Figure 11.6: PWCNet Optical Flow Network.
-Sun et al. [633] combine coarse-to-fine estimation with cost-volume filtering using a Siamese network for feature extraction.
-This figure shows one level of the architecture that uses one level of the feature pyramid and the upsampled flow from the previous level for residual flow estimation.
-Figure courtesy of Sun et al. [633] © 2018 IEEE.
+Sun et al. [644] combine coarse-to-fine estimation with cost-volume filtering using a Siamese network for feature extraction.
+This figure shows one level of the architecture that uses one level of the feature pyramid and the upsampled flow from the previous level for residual flow estimation. © 2018 IEEE.
+Reprinted, with permission, from Sun et al. [644].